jonaschoi/se-projects/docker-demos/README.md

 	- `docker-compose down`
 3. Shutdown and reset the bundle
 	- `docker-compose down -v`
-	- This deletes any volumes that are created for the bundle.
-On next startup, the MySQL will reimport, thus reverting to the original state.
-There is no going back if you do this, so make sure you really want to delete all the additional data.
+	- **This deletes any volumes that are created for the bundle.** On next startup, the MySQL will reimport, thus reverting to the original state. *There is no going back if you do this, so make sure you really want to delete all the additional data.*
 	- To delete a specific volume, use the following command.
 		- `docker volume rm ${NETWORK_NAME}_${VOLUME_NAME}`
 			- To find the full name of a volume, run `docker volume ls`

-### Deploying a Plugin
-1. A directory called `deploy` will be created.
-Simply copy your plugin into that directory.
-	- You will need to supply your own license key.
+### Getting Started
+1. Copy a DXP license key into the `feature-set-7.2-sp1/mount/deploy` directory.
+	- If there is none, create one.
+	- This is where plugin hot deployment will occur.

 ### Removing a Plugin
 1. Log into the container.
 Container names can be found in the docker-compose.yml